 Falafel is a Middle Eastern appetizer or snack.
 They are made from chickpeas, but in Egypt, they make falafel by mixing chickpeas with fava beans and call it (Tameiah).
-You soak the legumes in water for 12 hours or a little more and then grind it in a food processer, then mix it with spices and other ingredients.
+You soak the legumes in water for 12 hours or a little more and then grind them in a food processor, then mix them with spices and other ingredients.

-Balls are formed from the mixture, fried until brown and crispy from the outside, and tender from the inside.
-The falafel is mostly served in pita bread with tahini sauce, pickles, and tomatoes.
+The mixture is rolled into patties and fried until brown and crispy on the outside and tender on the inside.
+Falafel is mostly served on pita bread with tahini sauce, pickles, and tomatoes.

-When I was a kid, I used to buy a falafel sandwich from the school canteen often.
+As a kid, I often bought falafel sandwiches from the school canteen.
 You can see most kids with a falafel sandwich in one hand and a soft drink in the other.

 Baking powder – In some recipes, both baking powder and baking soda make the falafel fluffy and light from the inside.
 However, I found that adding baking soda can make the falafel look darker from the outside, and it gives a hint of bitterness to the falafel.
-I only use baking powder, and you can omit it if you wish.
+I only use baking powder.

 Sesame seeds – It is optional to use sesame seeds.
 Some like to garnish the falafel with it, but you can omit it.

-- Soak the chickpeas for 12 to 13 hours.
-Wash the chickpeas and then pour enough warm water to cover them by three inches.
-The chickpeas will take time to triple in size, so it’s better to soak them at night at room temperature to prepare fresh falafel in the morning.
+Soak the chickpeas: Wash the chickpeas and then pour enough warm water to cover them.
+Soak them at night at room temperature to prepare fresh falafel in the morning.
 After 12 hours, drain the chickpeas and rewash them before the next step.

-- In the food processor, add the soaked chickpeas, garlic, and onion.
-Pulse first a few times and then process the mixtures until you get tiny wet grains.
+Add the soaked chickpeas, garlic, and onion to a food processor.
+Pulse a few times and then process the mixtures until you get tiny wet grains.
 The texture will remind you of wet beach sand but much smoother.

-- In a mixing bowl, add the chickpeas mixture, spices, baking powder, and salt.
+In a mixing bowl, add the chickpea mixture, spices, baking powder, and salt.
 Keep mixing with your hand for 4 minutes adding around ¼ cup warm water.
-After you are done mixing and kneading, cover the mixture and refrigerate for 20 minutes.
-Please do not keep the mixture for more than 20 minutes in the fridge, or the falafel will turn dark when frying, and that’s the reaction of the baking powder.
-Chilling is important because chickpeas need time to absorb the flavor from the spices, so do not skip this step!
+Cover the mixture and refrigerate for 20 minutes.

-- Use an ice cream scoop to get an even-shaped falafel, take one scoop from the mixture, form a ball, and press it down a little in the middle to have thick patty.
+Use an ice cream scoop to get an even-shaped falafel, take one scoop from the mixture, form a ball, and press it down a little in the middle to have thick patty.
 The mixture will look crumbly, but no worries, it will hold the shape.
-You can use a non-stick falafel scoopwhich is going to be faster.
-Place the balls on parchment paper, or you can start adding the falafel in the hot oil as soon as you finish shaping each.

-- Frying the falafel won’t take more than 4 minutes on medium heat.
+Deep frying the falafel won’t take more than 4 minutes on medium heat.
 You can shallow fry the falafel, but that might take a longer time to cook, which can lead to drying it from the inside.
-If you want to use less oil, use a smaller pan and fry the falafel in batches.
-It’s best to eat the falafel while warm.

 Frequently Asked Questions